tolauwae/ars-factum/inventing/invention.md

 ## Construction phase: Weapons

-Integrate: [Weapon Customisation](../rules/weapons) for an easy non-magical level of invention require at most 2 _Eurekas_.
+Integrate: [Weapon Customisation](../rules/weapons) for an easy non-magical level of invention requires at most 2 _Eurekas_.